AndrDm/blog/content/labview/net/netFrameworkCoreStandard.md

 ![image-20241110160850722](assets/image-20241110160850722.png)

-Just navigate to latest .NET, download and install SDK.
+Just navigate to [.NET SDKs for Visual Studio](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks), download and install [.NET SDK 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 In LabVIEW will be called like this: